rtCamp/Frappe-Manager/docs/guides/backup-restore.md

 When a bench fails to migrate, fm restores **the copied configuration files only**.
 The SQL dump is never imported automatically; it is there for you to restore by hand with `bench restore` if a migration damaged data. `--on-failure` picks the policy: `prompt` (default) asks, `archive` sets the failed benches aside and keeps the rest migrated, `rollback` reverts every bench.
 A single-bench run always rolls back.

 **Retention is yours to trigger.** fm never deletes a backup as a side effect of anything: after a *successful* migration it prints how many old sessions the touched locations carry beyond the configured keep (`[prune].keep_backup_sessions`, 3 by default) and stops there.
-Trimming is a command: [`fm prune BENCH`](../reference/configuration.md#bench-prune) for a bench's sessions, `fm services prune` for the host tier -- both `--dry-run` capable, both reporting exactly what left the disk.
-Failed or rolled-back runs never even hint, because those backups are the rollback.
+Trimming is a command: [`fm prune BENCH`](../reference/configuration.md#bench-prune) for a bench's sessions, `fm services prune` for the host tier -- both plan-first: the full plan prints, then one confirmation covers it (default: no, `--yes` skips it), and `--dry-run` stops after the plan without ever prompting.
+Both report exactly what left the disk.
+Failed or rolled-back migration runs never even hint, because those backups are the rollback.

 Skipping the backup is possible and rarely wise: